 (2) Annex B. Attached Graphic

 (f) Submission of an Application for an Import Agreement.
-A person who is a generator, a broker acting on behalf of one or more small quantity generators, or an authorized representative of the Department of Defense shall submit an application to the Commission by electronic mail; an additional copy of the application must also be sent to the Commission through the United Parcel Service (UPS) or FedEx delivery service.
-The applicant may not ship any waste for disposal under the importation agreement sought until the Commission has formally elected to enter into an agreement with the applicant and both parties have executed the agreement.
+A person who is a generator, a waste processor acting on behalf of one or more generators, a broker acting on behalf of one or more generators, or an authorized representative of the Department of Defense shall submit an application to the Commission by electronic mail or through the Commission online portal; The applicant may not ship any waste for disposal under the importation agreement sought until the Commission has formally elected to enter into an agreement with the applicant and both parties have executed the agreement.
 In addition, the applicant shall:

 (1) certify that the waste acceptance criteria promulgated by the Texas Commission on Environmental Quality (TCEQ) will be met for the proposed waste importation; and

-(2) deliver to the Compact Facility Operator and TCEQ a copy of the application (and any supplements or amendments thereto) by electronic mail at the same time the applicant submits the application to the Commission.
-The applicant must also send a hard copy of the application to the Compact Facility Operator and TCEQ through the UPS or FedEx delivery service.
+(2) deliver to the Compact Facility Operator and TCEQ a copy of the application (and any supplements or amendments thereto) by electronic mail or through the Commission online portal at the same time the applicant submits the application to the Commission.

 (g) Notice of Applications for Import Agreements.
 All applications for import agreements will be posted to the Commission's website within five business days of their submission.

 (h) Comments on Applications for Import Agreements.
-Any person may submit comments on an application for an import agreement by electronic mail or by use of the UPS or FedEx delivery service after the application is posted on the Commission's website.
+Any person may submit comments on an application for an import agreement by electronic mail or through the Commission online portal through the comments section or by use of the UPS or FedEx delivery service after the application is posted on the Commission's website.
 The Commission will consider all comments received at least one week before the meeting at which it considers action on the application.
 The Commission may, but shall not be bound to, consider comments submitted less than one week before such a meeting.

 (i) Review of Applications for Import Agreements.
 The Commission, a committee of the Commission, or other persons employed or retained by the Commission shall, after the posting of the application for an import agreement on the Commission's website, review the application for an import agreement utilizing the following factors: